 Earlier this month, I wrote an Instagram post about how to take pictures while solo traveling.
 And I am so glad that some of you reached out to me appreciating the post and acknowledging that that was the biggest challenge that you thought while solo traveling.
-Since many of my blog readers are not on Instagram, I decided to pen the post on my blog as well, so people can refer when they want to.
+Since many of my blog readers are not on Instagram, I decided to pen this post on my blog as well, so people can refer to it when they want to.

 Context about taking pictures

-Background for writing the tips was that while I was backpacking in Europe, some of the fellow travelers were curious to know how I was taking/who were taking my pictures as I was solo traveling.
+Background for writing the tips was that while I was backpacking in Europe, some of the fellow travelers were curious to know how I was taking/who was taking my pictures as I was solo traveling.
 They wanted to know how they can take such pictures.

 Tips for taking pictures